Contact Us | Search

 Cycle 5 (2016 Deadline)

-Capacity building of health care providers in Egypt to counsel pregnant women and their families regarding smoking cessation and second hand smoking avoidance
+Capacity building of health care providers in Egypt to counsel pregnant women and their families regarding smoking cessation and secondhand smoking avoidance

 PI: Wagida Anwar (wagidaanwar@gmail.com), Ain Shams University School of Medicine

-U.S. Partner: Scott Sherman, New York University
+U.S. Partners: Scott Sherman, New York University, and Cheryl Oncken, University of Connecticut

 Project Dates: January 2017 - February 2023

-Project Overview:
+Project Overview

 Exposure of pregnant women to secondhand smoke (SHS) is a significant public health concern, especially in developing countries with relatively high adult male smoking rates.
 There is an urgent need for interventions to create smoke-free home environments.
-This project conducted an intervention targeting pregnant women SHS exposure through training clinical providers on counselling pregnant women on SHS avoidance in Greater Cairo, Egypt.
+This PEER project developed and disseminated an evidence-based healthcare professional training program on counseling smokers (both men and women) to stop smoking and establish smoke-free homes, specifically focusing on physicians and nurses who counsel pregnant women in the greater Cairo area.

 Back to PEER Cycle 5 Grant Recipients